silasjul/Portfolio/README.md

 </div>

 ## Description
-I wanted to start freelancing, so I'm creating a site showcasing my work and services as a freelancer specializing in custom website development with React and smart AI automation.
+I wanted to start freelancing, so I'm creating a site.

 ## Features
 - Awesome animations.